Dhooorrr/Landing-Page/README.md

 https://dhooorrr.github.io/Landing-Page/

-If you like, please give a star to this repository
+If you dig my repository, I'd really appreciate it if you could give it a star!